- Recently we attended a play date with the parent's group a friend of mine

 quietly reading a book to his daughter and holding her on his lap, but really,

-• Another thing, one mother quickly packed her little girl up the moment she began to throw a tantrum and whisked her out the door.
+why come to a group to do that? - Another thing, one mother quickly packed her little girl up the moment she began to throw a tantrum and whisked her out the door.
 I wonder if I should do the same and feel shamed into quickly leaving if my children were to act up?
 Or should I feel that in public, let

 alone around other parents, I should feel free to work through the tantrum,